-impovements including the addition of a new taxiway, visual navigation aids, automated weather observation system (AWOS), internal access roads, upgrading of the aircraft tie-down area, and the installation of taxiway reflectors.
-Key tenants are Life Flight Network air ambulance and Sundance Aviation the fixed base operator.
-Construction of new taxi lane, helipads and hanger sites have been constructed, along with entryway improvements.
+improvements including the addition of a new taxiway, visual navigation aids, an automated weather observation system (AWOS), internal access roads, upgrading of the aircraft tie-down area, and the installation of taxiway reflectors.
+Key tenants are Life Flight Network air ambulance and Sundance Aviation, the fixed-base operator.
+Helipads and hanger sites have been constructed, along with entryway improvements.